Prospect’s current mill rate for the October 1, 2018 Grand List Year is 30.95.

-A: Send a self addressed stamped envelope along with the entire bill with your payment and we will mail you a receipt.
-You can also print a copy of your payment from the Town of Prospect's Online Bill Payment page.
+Send a self addressed stamped envelope along with the entire bill (Taxpayer Copy AND Remittance Copy) with your payment and we will mail you a receipt.
+You can also print a copy of your payment from Printing a Paid Receipt.

-A: Yes, one check can be written for all taxes due.
+Yes, one check can be written for all taxes due.
 Please recheck your addition before writing your check to ensure a proper payment.
+Please include a daytime phone number on your check in case we have questions regarding your payment.

-A: Yes.
+Yes.
 This service is available 7 days a week 24 hours a day.
-Payments made by checking account, debit or credit card may take three to five days before being credited to your account.
-Partial payments are NOT accepted online.
+Payments made by checking account, debit or credit card may take 3-5 business days before being credited to your account.

 The Fees are as follows:

-Credit Card payments -3% of total bill (Mastercard, Visa, Discovercard)
+Debit/Credit Card payments 2.95% of total bill (minimum charge $1.95) (Mastercard, Visa, Discovercard, American Express)

 You will have the opportunity to confirm your total due prior to submitting payment.